18F/analytics.usa.gov/README.md

 ```

 The data will be available at `http://localhost:3000` over CORS, with no path prefix.
 For example, device data will be at `http://localhost:3000/devices.json`.

+### Adding Additional Agencies

+1. Ensure that data is being collected for a specific agency's Google Analytics ID.
+Visit [18F's analytics-reporter](https://github.com/18F/analytics-reporter) for more information.
+Save the url path for the data collection path.
+1. Create a new json object in the `/_data/agencies.json` file.
+The `slug` attribute of the object will be the url path.
+The `name` attribute is the Agency's name.

 ### Javascript Modules
 * **Index** - includes the main dom selection and rendering queue of components, and the entry point for the webpack bundler.